inetrg/inet/showcases/ethernet/preemption/doc/index.rst

 .. note:: Both UDP apps send packets with the same length so that transmission time for both priorities are the same; this way the the delay for the different configurations can be compared.

+**TODO** seems redundant

 In the ``Default`` configuration, no preemption or priority queue is used; the configuration just limits the :ned:`EthernetMac`'s queue length to 4.

-The queues need to be short to decrease the queueing time's effect on the measured delay.
+In all three cases, the queues need to be short to decrease the queueing time's effect on the measured delay.
 However, if they are too short, they might be empty too often, which renders the priority queue useless (it cannot prioritize if it contains just one packet, for example).
 The queue length of 4 is an arbitrary choice.
 The queue type is set to :ned:`DropTailQueue` so that it can drop packets if the queue is full:

 .. not include queueing time in the measured end-to-end delay **TODO** false: